eagle-vn/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.1/readme.md

     specified in the format YYYY-MM-DD.</br>
  -l, --login NEW_LOGIN
     The name of the user will be changed from LOGIN to NEW_LOGIN.
 Nothing else is changed.
-In particular, the user's home directory or mail spool should probably be renamed manually to reflect the new login name.
+In particular, the user's home directory or mail spool should probably be renamed manually to reflect the new login name.</br>
     ```
     usermod -l zaza_02 zaza_01
     ```